 Important things to keep in Mind for importing photos

-- Everything becomes hazy when you import a photo, but ignore all the additional things that show up on the screen and concentrate on what is really important.
+- Everything becomes hazy when you import a photo, but ignore all the additional things that show up on the screen and concentrate on what is important.

 - Wait before changing or modifying the pictures, please.
 Instead, look to the left of the screen for the Collections area.
 The original image is unchanged by the Lightroom program.
 It will be copied to a folder on your hard disk that won’t be permanently harmed if you decide to import it.